We are United Way of Etowah County.

 United Way fights for the health, education and financial stability of every person in Etowah County.
 We win by living United.
 By forging unlikely partnerships.
 By finding new solutions to old problems.
 By mobilizing the best resources.
 And by inspiring individuals to join the fight against our community’s most daunting social crises.
 We are more than fundraisers.
 We are hand-raisers.
 Gamechangers.
 When we Live United, we take on challenges and tackle problems in our community.
 Problems others shy away from.

 For more information about our mission and vision as an organization, please click HERE.

-Diversity and Inclusion Statement
+Diversity, Equity, and Inclusion Statement